 The toddler age group is a diverse one, and each child is different.
-We recognize and encourage these differences, and our toddler teaching team’s practice a variety of strategies.
+We recognize and encourage these differences, and our toddler care teachers use a variety of strategies.

 These strategies allow for each child to begin defining his/her own sense of independence while dependent on the adults caring for and teaching him/her.
 Each toddler is assigned an individual teaching team member as his/her primary caregiver.